Howlin' at the Moon: Song history

 The up-tempo "Howlin' at the Moon" celebrates the giddiness of true love.
 Lyrically, the song reflects Williams' sense of humor and love of hunting.
 The title is punctuated by the hound dog yodels of fiddler Jerry Rivers.
 In his book Hank Williams: The Biography, writer Colin Escott observes, "The performance tears along...It was but a short step from there to rockabilly."
 Williams recorded the song at Castle Studio in Nashville on March 16, 1951.
-Williams was backed on the session by members of his Drifting Cowboys band, including: Jerry Rivers (fiddle), Don Helms (steel guitar), Sammy Pruett (electric guitar), Jack Shook (rhythm guitar), Ernie Newton (or "Cedric Rainwater") aka Howard Watts (bass), and either Owen Bradley or producer Fred Rose on piano.
+Williams was backed on the session by members of his Drifting Cowboys band, including: Jerry Rivers (fiddle), Don Helms (steel guitar), Sammy Pruett (electric guitar), Jack Shook (rhythm guitar), Ernie Newton (or "Cedric Rainwater") Howard Watts (bass), and either Owen Bradley or producer Fred Rose on piano.
 The B-side of "Howlin' at the Moon", the ballad "I Can't Help It (If I'm Still in Love with You)", outperformed the A-side on the charts (peaking at number 2).

 Williams disciple George Jones recorded this song for his 1960 album George Jones Salutes Hank Williams.